kushigowdak/Building-a-Basic-ETL-Data-Pipeline-Using-Python/README.md

 # Building-a-Basic-ETL-Data-Pipeline-Using-Python

-# Building a Basic ETL Data Pipeline Using Python

 ## Overview
 This project demonstrates how to build a basic ETL (Extract, Transform, Load) data pipeline using Python.
 The pipeline processes healthcare-related data, performs data analysis, and applies machine learning techniques to derive insights from patient and doctor information.